A short history of Scotland’s largest telescope

 But this won’t last forever.
 Telescopes as big and complex as the JGT, like all large technological facilities, need staff for maintenance, management, and operations, plus a substantial budget to cover costs for new parts and contractors.
 They need to be continuously supervised, developed, documented.
 They need a plan and a vision and a flexible support structure.
 At the minimum, it needs to be recognised that telescopes are a long-term investment, and not a one-off experiment.
 A functioning telescope, properly maintained, is always useful, even when based in a location with many cloudy nights.
 Telescopes like ours do not die because of technical failures or bad weather, they die when nobody cares for them.
 Exactly that happened to the other large telescopes in St Andrews, and the same thing will happen to the JGT, eventually.

 The double aperture 40-cm Twin telescope was dismantled in the late 1990s after a good decade of operations and after an upgrade to the control system remained unfinished due to lack of funding and manpower.
-The 50-cm Leslie Rose Telescope reflector is still in place in a small building on top of the old observatory building.
+The 50-cm Leslie Rose Telescope reflector is still in place in a small dome on top of the old observatory building.
 It is lacking a camera and has not been used for most of the last decade.
 The half-scale pilot model, the progenitor of the James Gregory Telescope, was scrapped in the 1990s because there was no space to store it.
 Its mirror remains as a museums piece.
 All three telescopes gradually disappeared from our collective memories.
 Their stories will need to be written another time.